 Torque values for fasteners with wrench head sizes of 1/2 inch (12 mm) or larger are usually specified in foot-pounds (English) or Newton meters (metric).
 Torque values for smaller fasteners (wrench size less than 1/2 inch or 12 mm) are usually specified in inch-pounds.

-Typically, torque wrenches with a 1/2 inch drive will have a dual scale that shows the reading in both ft.lbs and Nm.
-Torque wrenches with a 3/8 or 1/4 inch drive will be for light loads and calibrated in in-.lbs.
+Typically, torque wrenches with 1/2 inch or 3/8 inch drives will have a dual scale that shows the torque reading in both ft.lbs and Nm.
+Torque wrenches with a 1/4 inch drive will be for light loads and calibrated in in-.lbs.

 One foot pound equals 12 inch pounds.

 One foot pound equals 1.3558 Nm

 One Newton Meter equals 0.7375 ft.-lbs.